exercism/javascript/concepts/comparison/about.md

 // => false
 ```

-You need to be careful when you compare two variables that contain numeric values but are of type string.
+You need to be careful when you compare two variables that appear to contain numeric values but are of type string.
 Due to the dictionary order the result will not be the same as comparing values of type number.

 ```javascript